Kaushik-Puttaswamy/Master-Thesis-Transparency_MedTranscription_BERT_XAI/README.md

 Python code - ML model with XAI (PDF file):

-Contains the Python code - ML model with XAI.pdf file.
+Contains the Medical Text Transcription Classification ML model with XAI Integration.pdf file.
 This PDF version of the notebook provides another way to review the code and results conveniently.

 Thank you!